 Restaurants in Amsterdam

-While breakfast will traditionally be served up until 10am, lunch between 12pm and 2pm, and dinner from around 5pm, the Dutch prove to be flexible in both tastes and preferred eating hours, with several restaurants and cafés operating into the wee hours of the morning.
-This is especially true on the city's vibrant Leidseplein and Rembrandtsplein squares dedicated to late night entertainment.
-Service is renowned for being poor in Amsterdam, as a gratuity is usually included in the bill and waiting staff do not rely on tips for their salary.
-If you do receive good service, however, it is polite to round up the bill to the nearest euro.
-If you do tip, it is customary to leave it in cash rather than including it on a credit card payment.
+While breakfast will traditionally be served up until 10am, lunch between 12pm and 2pm, and dinner from around 5pm, the Dutch are flexible in both tastes and preferred eating hours.
+Indeed, several cafes and restaurants operate into the wee hours of the morning, especially on the city's vibrant Leidseplein and Rembrandtsplein squares, which are dedicated to late night entertainment.

 Blauw aan de Wal